 Blockchain Basics with Jonathan Reichental

-Blockchain technology presents a radical and disruptive new way of conducting all manner of transactions over the Internet.
+Blockchain technology presents a disruptive new way of conducting transactions over the internet.
 In this course, learn what the blockchain is and what it might mean to you.

 57m 13s • COURSE

 Open Data: Unleashing Hidden Value with Jonathan Reichental

 Unleash the power of open data.
 Learn how to implement an open data program at your organization and use open data for transparency efforts, innovation, data analysis, and reporting.